-Hello and welcome to The Thrifty Squirrels blog!
+Hello and welcome to The Thrifty Squirrels –

 Cooking from scratch is a great way to save money and eat really well but so many modern recipes are overly complicated with lots of ingredients, which can be daunting to even the keenest cooks and can make a meal far more expensive than it really needs to be.

 We have developed our recipes to taste great with the minimum of ingredients as well as being quick and easy to make!

-We also have some great tips for home making on a budget, reviews of some great products and books and recommendations of things we have found that really work!
+We also have some great tips for home making & housekeeping on a budget, reviews of some great products and books and recommendations of things we have found that really work!

 Why we started The Thrifty Squirrels Blog